rails/rails/guides/source/autoloading_and_reloading_constants.md

 $PAYMENT_GATEWAY = Rails.env.production? ?
 RealGateway : MockedGateway
 ```

-`MockedGateway` gets reloaded, `$PAYMENT_GATEWAY` will store the class object `MockedGateway`, which was evaluated when the initializer ran.
-Reloading does not change the class object stored in `$PAYMENT_GATEWAY`.
+`$PAYMENT_GATEWAY` will store the class object `MockedGateway`, which was evaluated when the initializer ran.
+So the content stored in ObjectSpace will reference the *initial* class object.
+When reloading does happen, `$PAYMENT_GATEWAY` will not change.

 Similarly, in the Rails console, if you have a user instance and reload: